Programs offered in the Patricia H. Garman School of Nursing for undergraduate students include:

 |MAT-123||Introduction to Applied Statistics||4|

-All School of Nursing undergraduate students will be held to the academic standards noted below regardless of the year the student entered their respective nursing program.
+All Patricia H. Garman School of Nursing undergraduate students will be held to the academic standards noted below regardless of the year the student entered their respective nursing program unless noted in the policy.

-Final grades for required NUR courses in addition to courses required for the major completed at D'Youville or another academic institution will be considered when implementing these policies.
+Final grades for required NUR courses will be considered when implementing these policies.

 A. Grade and G.P.A.
 Requirements:

-ii.
-Maintain a minimum grade of C in all courses required for the major as outlined in progression requirements.
+- ii.
+Maintain a minimum grade of C in major courses designated with NUR required for the major as outlined in progression requirements.

 2. A student who takes an incomplete grade in a prerequisite course to a required nursing course will not be permitted to begin that nursing course until the pre-requisite course is completed with a grade C or higher (C+, B-, B, B+, A-, A) earned.
 The policy regarding incomplete grades must be followed and can be accessed at: Incomplete Grades.